Afiq-Ashriq/Assignment2/README.md

 design rationale
 - We chose purple as it fits in with who we want our audience to be.
 We want our game to be played by anyone not only children so purple is a perfect colour for us.
 Our purple is a mix of light and dark, if it were other colours it would either look too boring or too kiddish.
+- We have different fonts mainly a pixelated font to remind the users that it is a game, and our second font is a sort of styling font that would fit into the theme of "Music".

 ## Features implemented: